woc-hack/tutorial/README.md

 -------

 Once data retrieval has begun, accessing the specific information desired is simple.
 For example, above I provided the information saved in one element of auth_metadata.
 If I want to access the author id of each cursor, I can treate the "AuthorID" as the key in the key value mapping.
 However, as these AuthorIDs are strings, the way the data is stored must be considered.
-Most often, when storing data in Mongo, it will be stored in unicode format.
+Most often, when storing data in Mongo, it will be stored in Mongo specific format called BSON.
+BSON objects are saved in unicode.
 Working with unicode can be an issue if printing needs to be done.
 As such, decoding from unicode must to be done for printing to be possible.
 Below illustrates a small program that prints each AuthorID from the auth_metadata collection.

 ----------
 ```python